-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Educational partners stated that to support EL, FY, and LI students need to have opportunities and exposure to career possibilities to continue to enroll in classes and pathways to access their postsecondary plans.
-Scope: Schoolwide Beginning in Fall 2024, California Colleges (online platform) will be for EL, FY, and LI students (grades 7-12).
-California Colleges provides tools for college, career, and financial aid planning.
-Although California Colleges is a free service, CUSD will provide professional development for CUSD counselors to be trained to utilize the California Colleges platform, integrate CCGI tools into counseling lessons, use actionable data to monitor A-G completion and implement best practices to ensure students are informed regarding post-secondary opportunities.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness continue to enroll in classes and pathways to access their postsecondary plans.
+Scope: Schoolwide Although California Colleges is a free service, CUSD will provide professional development for CUSD counselors to be trained to utilize the California Colleges platform, integrate CCGI tools into counseling lessons, use actionable data to monitor A-G completion and implement best practices to ensure students are informed regarding post-secondary opportunities.
 Quarterly professional development will be provided to equip CUSD counselors to implement and determine best practices for utilizing California Colleges to best serve the unique needs of EL, FY, and LI students.
 In addition, this action will provide support to develop the writing of curriculum for Tier 1 lessons that incorporate Xello and California Colleges tools into classroom lessons to serve EL, FY, and LI students during the year and summer.
-Student services are determined based on the identified student needs, and the aim is to ensure early exposure for all EL, FY, and LI students to career paths.
-This action is based on the considerations and unique needs of our EL, LI, and FY students at the high school level and 6th grade level.
-We believe this action is the most effective use of the funds to increase college and career readiness for EL, FY, and LI students, as supported by educational research.
+According to the American School Counselor Association (ASCA), As part of a school counseling program, school counselors provide resources and opportunities that help students explore their strengths, interests, and career fields that align with these attributes.
+These efforts help students plan for and choose postsecondary pathways and create opportunities for students to develop college and career-readiness skills that help them successfully navigate postsecondary education and the world of work.
+According to the Fodham Institute, CTE can be a game-changer for the most vulnerable students.
+CTE during high school confers the greatest benefit on students who need it the most, particularly when it comes to college attendance.